nateProjects/bookMaker/README.md

 Run bookMaker from the command line -

-`./bookMaker -book=BOOK-NAME -out=OUTPUT -y`
+`./bookMaker -book=BOOK-NAME -out=OUTPUT-TYPE`

-eg. `./bookMaker -book=BOOK-NAME -out=tp -y`
+eg. `./bookMaker -book=BOOK-NAME`

+(the -out is optional)

-This will take all the take all the MarkDown files in book-name/src, compile them together and output them as a single PDF file in book-name/book
+This will take all the take all the MarkDown files in book-name/src, compile them together and output them as a single PDF file in BOOK-NAME/book

-## Formats
+## Formatting

 It supports converting multiple markdown text files into PDF / Typst -